Logo

 Parameters:

-cd is a void pointer used by the callback function.
-This pointer is assigned to snmp_alarm->clientarg and passed into the callback function for the client's specifc needs.
+cdis a void pointer used by the callback function.
+This pointer is assigned to snmp_alarm->clientarg and passed into the callback function for the client's specific needs.

 Returns: